I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

 ### How-to-Use

-save_Tweets_Client.py & save_Tweets_Streams.py zum Fetchen der Tweets
+run save_Tweets_Client.py & save_Tweets_Streams.py to fetch the Tweets
-main.py zum Starten aller Funktionen
+run main.py to use all other functions

 ## Authors